Kenneth F. Mattucci, MD, FACS

 Construction of the Brooklyn Bridge began in 1870; it was designed by John Rogland and continued by his son 18 years later.

-In 1870 the Infirmary expanded to 75 inpatient beds, 2 full-time nurses, and 23 eye and ear surgeons (illustration, left; from Frank Leslies Illustrated Newspaper, NYC, April 10, 1875).
+In 1870 New York Eye and Ear Infirmary expanded to 75 inpatient beds, 2 full-time nurses, and 23 eye and ear surgeons (illustration, left; from Frank Leslies Illustrated Newspaper, NYC, April 10, 1875).
 One house surgeon and two consulting surgeons lived in the building.
 In 1890 the brownstone building was torn down and replaced, and in 1890 to 1893 three floors were added to the restored brownstone.

 In 1890 a state-chartered school of ophthalmology and otolaryngology (a postgraduate institute) and a school for nurses relative to eye and ear disorders were established.